tamberg/pi-etherpad/README.md

     $ sudo rm /etc/systemd/system/etherpad.service
     ```

+## Caution
+This is just a basic proof of concept, without any security built in.

 ## Errors
 - On `zsh: command not found: $` try to remove the leading `$` character when copying the above commands.
 - On `[ERROR] ueberDB - MySQL error: Error: Access denied for user` check the user and password in settings.json.
 - On `[ERROR] ueberDB - Fatal MySQL error: Error: connect ECONNREFUSED` check the database name and port in settings.json.

-## Limitations
-This is just a basic proof of concept setup without any security built in.

 ## License
 This content adapted by [@tamberg](https://twitter.com/tamberg) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).